zzzprojects/learn-orm/tutorials/linqkit-ef-Core/expression-in-subqueries.md

 }
 ```

-Now to make it works, **LinqKit.Microsoft.EntityFrameworkCore** allows you to call `AsExpandable()` on the first table in the query as shown below.
+Now to make it works, **LinqKit.Microsoft.EntityFrameworkCore** allows you to call `AsExpandable()` on the first table in the query, as shown below.

 ```csharp
 public static List<string> GetAuthorsExample2(Expression<Func<Book, bool>> pageCriteria)